kaveesh680/Smart-Trash-Bin/README.md

   ### Web Application

   ***Front-End***
-  -React with typescript
+  - React with typescript
-  -Redux and Local storage - To manage complex states -Apollo Client with GraphQL - To fetch data from the database
+  - Redux and Local storage - To manage complex states
+  - Apollo Client with GraphQL - To fetch data from the database